SGShuman/run-uncertainty/README.md

 **Mile times for each mile and the average pace.
 The error bars indicate the uncertainty.**

-Its interesting that the uncertainties are relatively larger in mile 1.
-My guess is that this has to do with the auto-pause feature on the apps.
+My guess is that most variation has to do with the auto-pause feature on the apps.
 The first mile has about 5 times the number of stop lights when compared with the other miles so we were stopping frequently.
+You can see this as the large difference between our measured paces.
 Also, on the city streets there is a lot more interference from pedestrians potentially causing momentary pace disruptions.
 However mile 2 still has stoplights and our times came out the same.
 After mile 2, there are only a few lights in miles 3 and 8-10 (when we get to ocean beach.)

 BTW, [this projects](http://www.runnersworld.co.uk/general/rws-race-time-predictor/1681.html) my half marathon at somewhere between 1:47:13 and 1:47:50 so my Strava uncertainty certainly won't be the deciding factor in whether or not I hit my goal of 1:45.